yht02/millionaire-quiz-challenge/README.md

 The application is organized into modular components, making it easy to understand and maintain.
 The code uses React hooks, such as useState, useEffect, and useMemo, for managing state and effects.

+## Deployment:

+The application is deployed and hosted on https://yht02.github.io/millionaire-quiz-challenge
+<br>Everyone can feel free to play it 😄

 ---
 ## <ins>Assets Attribution</ins>